MACH architecture is a set of technology principles behind new, best-of-breed technology platforms.

 MACH architecture works by taking a massive block of components and breaking them down into smaller, interconnected pieces that are able to work more effectively in isolation.
 It begins with the numerous pieces needed to create a feature-rich interface for online shoppers.

 With a traditional e-commerce platform, all the features of the storefront function under a single instance with a single database.
-With microservices, these services are self-contained and have their own database.
-This means there could be a different app for customer support, product management, and the shopping cart.
+Microservices, these services are self-contained and have their own database.
+This means there could be a different app for customer support, product management, and shopping cart.
 The microservices have their own load balancer and execution environment to perform their functionalities while simultaneously capturing data in their own databases.

 Microservices use service discovery to find the proper route of communication between each component.
 They then communicate with each other using an API.
 Once the microservices have communicated with each other, they deploy static content to a cloud-based service that will deliver the content to clients via content delivery networks (CDNs).

 Microservices help to improve the scalability of e-commerce solutions.
 As the entire system becomes modular, each microservice can be individually scaled through on-demand auto-scaling.

 MACH has been adopted by organizations in various industries including automotive, retail, health care, financial services, and government agencies.

 According to Gartner, it is being adopted more than previously expected, and it will become the dominant architecture within two years.
 The biggest adoption of MACH has been in the cloud-native space as a way to quickly adapt to changes in technology and business needs.